-- 10) Minimising project effects of dust, noise, weeds, fire, sediment, contaminants on the surrounding area. - 11) Salvage of lizards from the MP4 open pit extension areas to an area in the Murphys Ecological Enhancement Area (EEA) protected by a predator fence (this action is also being undertaken to satisfy the requirements of the Wildlife Act (1953)). - 12) Rescuing Declining shrub Carmichaelia petriei, Naturally Uncommon rush Juncus distegus and Data Deficient shrub Melicytus aff. alpinus (c) (CHR 541568; Otago) that have been identified as plant species that are of moderate or higher ecological importance or that are of restricted distribution within the Macraes E.D. to safe site(s) in Ecological Enhancement Areas (EEA) (including OceanaGold covenants).

-- 13) Salvage of host plant and researching habitat of Orocrambus sophistes, a Threatened invertebrate species, and using this information to re-create or enhance suitable habitat in a protected site. - 14) Rescuing the Naturally Uncommon mountain daisy Celmisia hookeri in the Coronation Spillway footprint and replanting these in a fenced area adjacent to the newly-constructed spillway.
+- 10) Minimising project effects of dust, noise, weeds, fire, sediment, contaminants on the surrounding area. - 11) Salvage of lizards from the MP4 open pit extension areas to an area in the Murphys Ecological Enhancement Area (EEA) protected by a predator fence (this action is also being undertaken to satisfy the requirements of the Wildlife Act (1953)). - 12) Rescuing Declining shrub Carmichaelia petriei, Naturally Uncommon rush Juncus distegus and Data Deficient shrub Melicytus aff. alpinus (c) (CHR 541568; Otago) that have been identified as plant species that are of moderate or higher ecological importance or that are of restricted distribution within the Macraes E.D. to safe site(s) in Ecological Enhancement Areas (EEA) (including OceanaGold covenants). - 13) Salvage of tussock grass host plant habitat of Orocrambus sophistes, a Threatened invertebrate species if proved to be present, to re-create or enhance suitable habitat in a protected site. - 14) Rescuing the Naturally Uncommon mountain daisy Celmisia hookeri in the Coronation Spillway footprint and replanting these in a fenced area adjacent to the newly-constructed spillway.